How to use the Fairphone public bug tracker

 With the launch of Android 7, we decided to take full advantage of the public bug tracker and use it to log and monitor both bugs and feature requests.

-The bug tracker is the right place for all software-related problems with your phone.
-It is also the right place for feature requests.
+The bug tracker is the right place to report any software-related problem with your phone.
+It is also the right place to file feature requests.

 I think I found a bug.
 How do I make sure?